humonnom/wolfenstein-fps/README.md

 # Wolfenstein - First Person Shooter Game

-## How to run the program (no enemy)
-1. Clone the repository
-2. Run `make` in the root directory
-3. Run `./cub3D maps/castle.cub` in the root directory
-4. Enjoy the game!

 ## How to run the program (with enemy)
 1. Clone the repository
 2. Run `make bonus` in the root directory